James Callaghan: 1979 general election

-The Winter of Discontent saw Labour's performance in the opinion polls slump dramatically.
+The Winter of Discontent saw Labour's performance slump dramatically in the opinion polls.
 They had topped most of the pre-winter opinion polls by several points, but in February 1979 at least one opinion poll was showing the Conservatives 20 points ahead of Labour and it appeared inevitable that Labour would lose the forthcoming election.

 In the buildup to the election, the Daily Mirror and The Guardian supported Labour, while The Sun, the Daily Mail, the Daily Express, and The Daily Telegraph supported the Conservatives.